Memory development

-Cognitive Neuroscience of Memory Development
+Cognitive neuroscience of memory development

 Declarative memory develops very rapidly throughout the first 2 years of life; infants of this age show evidence of cognitive development in many ways (e.g., increased attention, language acquisition, increasing knowledge).
 There is a difference in the brain development of explicit and implicit memory in infants.
 Implicit memory is controlled by an early-developing memory system in the brain that is present very early on, and can be explained by the early maturation of striatum, cerebellum, and brain stem, which are all involved in implicit learning and memory.

 Development of explicit memory depends on a later developing memory system in the brain that reaches maturity between 8 and 10 months of age.
 Explicit memory depends heavily on structures in the medial temporal lobe, including the hippocampus and the parahippocampal cortex.
 Much of the brain system is formed before birth, however the dentate gyrus within the hippocampal formation has about 70% of the number of cells in adults.

 Rapid myelination of axons within the central nervous system occurs during first year of life which can dramatically increase the efficiency and speed of transmission in neurons.
 This can explain the higher processing speed of older infants as compared to younger ones.

-Working Memory
+Working memory

 According to Baddeley's model of working memory, working memory is composed of three parts.
 First is the central executive which is responsible for a range of regulatory functions including attention, the control of action, and problem solving.
 Second, the phonological loop, which is specialized for the manipulation and retention of material in particular informational domains.
 Finally, the visuospatial sketchpad stores material in terms of its visual or spatial features.
 The strength of the relationships between the three components of working memory vary; the central executive is strongly linked with both the phonological loop as well as the visuospatial sketchpad which are both independent of each other.
 Some evidence indicates linear increases in performance of working memory from age 3–4 years through to adolescence.

-Central Executive
+Central executive

 Central executive is an integral of the working memory, and involves the all- inclusive attentional control of the working memory system.
-Initially Kail and Saweikis inferred that the central executive had an important role of storing some information and that the central executive reinforced long-term memory and has the potential to designate resources for focusing, dividing and switching attention.
+Initially Professor in Psychology Robert V. Kail and Professor Meghan Saweikis inferred that the central executive had an important role of storing some information and that the central executive reinforced long-term memory and has the potential to designate resources for focusing, dividing and switching attention.
 Currently the model of the central executive excludes the possibility of any type of memory storage.
 However, it does include the understanding that it does have a responsibility for the control and reinforcement of attention.
 In children from 2–4, the memory storage capacity limitation constrains complex comprehension processes.
 As the child grows older however, less processing is necessary which opens more storage space for memory.